-- Location: 309 Tennessee Street, Ringgold - ❖ National Register of Historic Places/ state significance
+- Location: 309 Tennessee Street, Ringgold - National Register of Historic Places/ state significance

 Yates House -Maj.
 Presley Yates was an early settler and major slave holder.
 As a county representative at the Secession Convention in Milledgeville, he voted against secession.
-It is not accessible to the public because the location is next to the county's water supply.
-Photo: Roger Bowman
+Not accessible to the public because the location is near the county's water supply.

 Location: Located off GA Highway 151 on Yates Springs Road.
+Chattooga County Cultural and Historic Resources-Local Government or Privately Owned